csirianni/private-data-lookup/backend/README.md

 make build
 ```

 From `/backend`, start the server.
-Use the `--build` flag to create or rebuild a database for the breached passwords or omit it to use an existing one:
+Use the `--build` flag to create or rebuild a database for the breached passwords:

 ```bash
 build/src/server <database filepath> --build
 ```

+Or, omit the `--build` flag to use an existing database:

 ```bash
 build/src/server data/passwords.db
 ```

+## Debugging

-To fix VS Code import errors with Crow, try adding the following line to your `settings.json`:
+To fix VS Code import errors, try adding the following line to your `settings.json`:

 ```json
 "C_Cpp.default.compileCommands": "${workspaceFolder}/build/compile_commands.json",